Automating-Hydroponics-BPR2/via-sem7-bpr2/README.md

 Passing following device object body
 ```
 {
-    "id": "1234", // id is provided by the user and has to be unique.
-Optional.
     "name": "Device updated.", // name is provided by the user.
 Optional.
 }
 ```